geekrelief/uepp/README.md

 If you have llvm installed, uepp, will use clang-format to format the output.
 Based on https://github.com/TensorWorks/UE-Clang-Format .clang-format

+Modify the nim.cfg for the path to the Unreal Engine's Source folder.

+Build with `nimble build`

 Added `uepp`'s directory to your PATH for convenience.

-You'll need to modify the nim.cfg for the path to the Unreal Engine's Source folder.